-Over the past few years we have seen an explosion in the use of applications such as social networking, photo/video sharing, and location sharing web sites.
-These sites thrive on the exchange of individual's personal information and content that users have created.
-While there is clearly a desire for users to share this information with each other, recently we have started to see a change in attitude, with users demanding greater control over the conditions under which their information is shared.
+Over the past few years we have seen an explosion in the number and different types of websites that allow individuals to exchange personal information and content that they have created.
+These sites include online social networks, photo and video-sharing sites, and location-sharing services on the Internet.
+While there is clearly a demand for users to share this information with each other; recently, we have started to see a change in attitude, with users demanding greater control over the conditions under which their information is shared.
 This change has led to expanded privacy controls on sites such as Facebook and Flickr.

-In this paper, we apply our recent theoretical framework [6] for studying expressiveness to the domain of privacy for Web-based information sharing.
+In this paper, we conduct a user study where we track 30 participants over a one week period.
+Based on their location trails, we ask them to rate when, where, and to whom they would be comfortable sharing their locations.
+We then apply our recent theoretical framework [5] for studying expressiveness to the domain of privacy for Web-based information sharing.
 We focus on a class of mechanisms that we call privacy mechanisms, or mechanisms that allow individuals to control the circumstances under which certain pieces of private information are shared.

-Our adapted notions of expressiveness can be used to characterize the level of control an individual has over how his or her private information is released, under different privacy mechanisms.
-Using our theoretical framework, we are able to prove that more expressiveness can be used to design more efficient privacy mechanisms - or mechanisms that allow individuals to share more of the information they want to share, without violating their privacy constraints.
+Our notion of "expressiveness" refers to the level of detail or granularity that users are able to use to control the sharing of their personal information.
+By applying this theoretical framework to the use of mobile location-sharing technologies in a user study, we find that providing users with a greater amount of expressiveness in the creation of rules governing the sharing of their location can lead to the design more efficient privacy mechanisms - or mechanisms that allow individuals to share more of the information they want to share, without violating their privacy constraints.

-We chose to validate these theoretical results with a week-long human subject experiment in the context of a location sharing application.
-More than 40 different location sharing applications exist on the Web today, many of which emerged over the last year.1 These applications allow users to share their location (frequently their exact location on a map) in addition to other types of information, but have extremely limited privacy controls.
-Typically, these mechanisms only allow users to express black lists, or individuals with whom they would never share their locations.
+More than 40 different location-sharing applications exist on the Web today, many of which emerged over the last year.1 These applications allow users to share their location (frequently, their exact location on a map) and other types of information, but have extremely limited privacy controls.
+Typically, these mechanisms only allow users to specify a black list, or a listing of the individuals with whom they would never share their locations.
+Despite the number of location-sharing applications available, there does not seem to be a specific service that has captured a large proportion of market share, perhaps indicating that the existing levels of control are not adequate enough to allay users' privacy concerns.

-Recent work has suggested that individuals require significantly more expressiveness than this to capture their true preferences about sharing their location [8, 9, 18, 20, 25, 30].
+Recent work has suggested that individuals have a difficult time expressing their privacy preferences in the sharing of their location information [7, 8, 20, 24, 30, 36].
+One reason for this difficulty is that these systems may lack the expressiveness to capture users' true preferences.
+To determine the level of expressiveness needed in the context of a location-sharing application, we conducted a user study to measure how often and under which conditions users would share their information.
 The goal of our experiment was to better understand the complexity of real-world privacy preferences, and to determine the most appropriate forms of expressiveness for privacy mechanisms that control access to location information.
 We tracked 30 subjects for one week, and analyzed more than 3,800 hours of location information with corresponding subject-stated ground truth privacy preferences.
-Among our most striking findings are the following:

-1This rapid increase Web-based location sharing services is largely due to the introduction of an easy-touse location sharing API, created by Yahoo!
-Brickhouse, called FireEagle.
+1This rapid increase Web-based location sharing services is largely due to the introduction of Yahoo!'s easy-to-use location sharing FireEagle API.